 What will qualifying candidates receive?

-- Market participants (Minnesota, Hawaii, Memphis and the Bay Area) will participate in a local market event for a chance at grant funding.
+- Market participants will participate in a local market event for a chance at grant funding.
 First-place grant recipients from each market will be invited to the national accelerator for a chance at additional funding.

-- National candidates will present their business stories virtually in October for a chance at grant funding.
+- National candidates will present their business stories virtually on October 19 for a chance at up to $75,000 in grant funding.